bl0nd/sve/CONTRIBUTING.md

 # Contributing

-All sve entries are stored right here on Github in [*service_info.py*](https://github.com/bl0nd/sve/blob/master/sve/service_info.py).
+All sve entries are stored in [*service_info.py*](https://github.com/bl0nd/sve/blob/master/sve/service_info.py).
 Just open an issue or send a pull request and we'll add it in as soon as possible!

 ## Style